pixweber/slf/README.md

 # SLF
 Refonte du site de pré-inscription Pôle Simon Le Franc

-Center Pôle Simon Le Franc The Simon Pole The Franc develops a number of activities to help people with learning difficulties
+Center Pôle Simon Le Franc develops a number of activities to help people with learning difficulties

 ## Requirements
 Pre-registration web need to be modernized so that developers can update and maintain website with ease.